 Michael Beal has spent over 26 years working in municipal government, 22 of which have been spent as the Treasurer of the Town of Sackville.
 Throughout his time, he has experienced many changes as municipal governments in New Brunswick evolve.
 Asset management requirements are a recent development that has necessitated significant organizational change.
 A combination of his training and experience has allowed the Town of Sackville to grow and create budgets based on asset management practices that move the municipality forward in order to plan and prepare for the future.

 The Town of Sackville, New Brunswick, has a population of 5,331.
 They are struggling with significant financial constraints, in part, as a result of their declining tax base.
 They have just begun building their asset management program with the support of the Municipal Asset Management Program (MAMP) grant from FCM.
-In 2016 they obtained CityWide Asset Manager, an enterprise asset management solution and asset register.
-With Asset Manager, they were able to build their asset database and develop their asset management strategy.
+In 2016 they obtained Citywide Assets, enterprise asset management solutions and asset register.
+With Citywide Assets, they were able to build their asset database and develop their asset management strategy.
 In 2017, they adopted an Asset Management Policy and in 2018 they developed a comprehensive Asset Management Plan.
 They are still in the early stages of their asset management program as they continue to gather more information and build their asset database.

 Jodi MacArthur has been the Treasurer at the Township of Huron-Kinloss since 2001.
 While studying accounting at Georgian College, she completed two co-op terms with the Township of Huron-Kinloss leading to a full-time position after graduation.
 Jodi lead the community’s asset management program when it was launched in 2013.
 She has made significant efforts to support the adoption of new asset management software and approaches in order to support community resilience.

 The Township of Huron-Kinloss is a small town in southwestern Ontario with a slowly increasing population of 7,069.
 The Township has been building their asset management program for several years.
-They obtained CityWide Asset Manager and Capital Planning & Analysis software modules in 2013, at which point they began building their asset datasets.
-Through PSD’s asset management consulting program, the Township completed a state of maturity report, asset management policy, condition and data structure workshop, risk framework, lifecycle strategies, level of service framework, and financial strategy between 2017 and 2018.
+They obtained Citywide Assets and Capital Planning & Analysis software modules in 2013, at which point they began building their asset datasets.
+Through PSD Citywide’s asset management consulting program, the Township completed a state of maturity report, asset management policy, condition and data structure workshop, risk framework, lifecycle strategies, level of service framework, and financial strategy between 2017 and 2018.
 By the end of the process, Huron-Kinloss adopted a comprehensive Asset Management Plan.
-They are continuing to enhance their data while also training staff on the asset management software.
+They are continuing to enhance their data while also training staff on asset management solutions.
 The software has risk management capabilities – user-controlled interface with unlimited risk classes, metrics, and weighting – that staff is still learning to use with the goal of applying to their data.

 Data is the foundation of evidence-based decision-making.
 This core element defines the completeness, management strategies, standards, and systems used for the local government’s asset data.
 The collection of comprehensive asset data must include historical cost, replacement cost, condition assessment data, and location among other data sets.
 The collection practice should also be standardized across departments and asset classes.
 Asset information should be efficiently stored and routinely reviewed and updated.